Mutations

 Same options as withCreate.
 The returned updateMovie mutation takes three arguments: filter, _id, and data:

-• data: the fields to modify or delete (as a list of field name/value pairs with deleted fields set to null, e.g.{title: 'My New Title', body: 'My new body', status: null}).
+filter: afilterinput pointing to the document to modify.
+See the filtering section._id: an_idused to identify a specific document (note that eitherfilteror_idshould be set).data: the fields to modify or delete (as a list of field name/value pairs with deleted fields set tonull, e.g.{title: 'My New Title', body: 'My new body', status: null}).

 this.props